jcouyang/dhall-aws-cloudformation/README.md

 -- Intrinsic functions
 let Fn = https://raw.githubusercontent.com/jcouyang/dhall-aws-cloudformation/master/Fn.dhall

--- Each AWS String field can be both a String or a Intrinsic function -- we can use `Fn.string "abc"` to create static string -- or `Fn.fn (Ref (String "abc"))` to create a function that ref to a string -- function can be nested `fn (Ref (GetAtt (String "abc.property")))`
+-- Each AWS String field can be either a String or a Intrinsic function -- we can use `Fn.string "abc"` to create static string -- or `Fn.fn (Ref (String "abc"))` to create a function that ref to a string -- function can be nested `fn (Ref (GetAtt (String "abc.property")))`